gabrielguarido/gabrielguarido/README.md

 # Hi there 👋 let me introduce myself

-I'm Gabriel, 22-year-old Brazilian engineer, and I'm a huge technology enthusiast with creative instincts to solve problems.
-With over four years of experience in Software Engineering, I've been working with customers and teammates from all over the world, such as the USA 🇺🇸, England 🇬🇧, Japan 🇯🇵, Spain 🇪🇸, Mexico 🇲🇽, Portugal 🇵🇹, India 🇮🇳, Vietnam 🇻🇳, and Brazil 🇧🇷.
-Fast learner and very excited about implementing innovative ideas and new technologies in order to solve diverse customers' needs.
-Very motivated about working with different teams and sharing knowledge.
+I'm Gabriel, a 23-year-old Brazilian engineer with a strong passion for technology and a natural inclination for creative problem-solving.
+With more than four years of experience in the field of Software Engineering, I have had the privilege of collaborating with customers and teammates from various parts of the world, including the USA, England, Japan, Spain, Mexico, Portugal, India, Vietnam, and Brazil.
+I thrive on being a quick learner and implementing innovative ideas and cutting-edge technologies to address diverse customer needs.
+Working with different teams and sharing knowledge is something that deeply motivates me.

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-0077B5?style=flat&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/gabriel-guarido-oliveira/)](https://www.linkedin.com/in/gabriel-guarido-oliveira/) [![Gmail Badge](https://img.shields.io/badge/-Gmail-c5392a?style=flat&logo=Gmail&logoColor=white&link=mailto:gabrielguarido.oliveira@gmail.com)](mailto:gabrielguarido.oliveira@gmail.com)